rebeccabernie/ResearchMethods-5G/README.md

 ## What is 5G?
 No real definition yet (still setting out standards, experts don't even have a proper definition/depends on who you ask) - simply put, a faster and more efficient version of 4G, with different technologies behind it.
 5 main technologies - Millimetre Waves, Small Cell, Massive MIMO, Beamforming, and Full Duplex.

+*Following descriptions of technologies based on [IEEE Spectrum video explaining 5G](https://www.youtube.com/watch?v=GEx_d0SjvS0).
+Will research more & find more technical descriptions but using this as a start to get the basics down, might use these descriptions in presentation.*

 ### Millimetre Waves
 Most smart devices typically only use frequencies between 3-6GHz - more devices = more crowded = slower, network carriers running out of bandwidth.
 Use other frequencies?
 Researchers experimenting on shorter *millimetre waves*, which use frequencies 30-300GHz - not used by mobile devices currently, using these freqs would open up more bandwidth for more devices. **The problem:** millimetre waves not as strong as traditional signals, not great through walls/trees/rain etc. How to solve the problem?
 Small Cell.